 Does thickness matter

-No, you can sleep comfortably on a 6" Latex mattress as well as a 9' inch mattress the 9-inch mattress will feel slightly plusher having more buoyancy.
+No, you can sleep comfortably on a 6" Latex mattress as well as a 9' inch mattress the 9-inch mattress will feel more plush, having more buoyancy.

 A thicker mattress allows for a more customized feel and additional cushioning.

 A thinner mattress offers fewer customization options and cushioning.

 The benefits of organic cotton A healthier product to a minimized effect on the environment,